The Propagator Matrix Reloaded: Abstract

 \section{Abstract}

 {\bf The standard way to perform calculations for quantum field theories involves the S-matrix and the assumption that the theory is free at past and future infinity.
 However, this assumption may not hold for field theories in non-trivial backgrounds such as curved spacetimes or finite temperature.
-In this work we examine the situation at early times for Minkowski spacetime at finite temperature via the use of the Schwinger-Keldysh formalism.
-We find that there are additional cross terms between the real and imaginary time fields making our propagator matrix $3\times 3$ rather than the more familiar $2\times 2$.
-This suggests the theory is indeed \textit{not} free at past infinity even for Minkowski spacetime at finite temperature. }
+In fact, even in the simple case of finite temperature Minkowski spacetime, there are a lot of misconceptions and confusion in the literature surrounding how to correctly take interactions into account when setting up the initial conditions.

+The objective of this work is to clear up these misconceptions and provide a clean and simple derivation of a formalism which includes interactions in the initial conditions and assesses whether or not it is legitimate to ignore them.
+The ultimate conclusion is that we cannot ignore them: quantum field theories at finite temperature are not free in the infinite past. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}